-There are gaps in the data coverage and, in some parts of the world ocean, there exist adjacent basins whose water mass properties are individually nearly homogeneous but have distinct basin-to basin differences.
+There are gaps in the data coverage, and in some parts of the world ocean, there exist adjacent basins whose water mass properties are individually nearly homogeneous but have distinct basin-to basin differences.
 Spurious features can be created when an influence area extends over two basins of this nature (basins are listed in Table 3).
 Our choice of first-guess field attempts to minimize the creation of these features.
 To provide a first-guess field for the annual analysis at any standard level, we first zonally averaged the observed data in each one-degree latitude belt by individual ocean basins.

-An annual analysis of a variable was then used as the first-guess for each seasonal analysis and each seasonal analysis was used as a first-guess for the appropriate monthly analysis if computed.
+An annual analysis of a variable was then used as the firstguess for each seasonal analysis.

 We then reanalyzed the data for each variable using the newly produced analyses as first-guess fields described as follows and as shown in Figure 3.
-A new annual mean was computed as the mean of the twelve monthly analyses for the upper 1500 m, and the mean of the four seasons below 1500 m depth.
-This new annual mean was used as the firstguess field for new seasonal analyses.
-These new seasonal analyses were used to produce new monthly analyses.
+A new annual mean was computed as the mean of the four seasons for the surface.
+This new annual mean was used as the first-guess field for new seasonal analyses.
 This procedure produces slightly smoother means.
-More importantly we recognize that fairly large data-void regions exist, in some cases to such an extent that a seasonal or monthly analysis in these regions is not meaningful.
-We are interested in computing integral quantities such as heat storage that are deviations from annual means.
+More importantly we recognize that fairly large data-void regions exist, in some cases to such an extent that a seasonal in these regions is not meaningful.
 Geographic distribution of observations for the all-data annual periods (see appendices) is excellent for upper layers of the ocean.
-By using an all-data annual mean, first-guess field regions where data exists for only one season or month will show no contribution to the annual cycle.
-By contrast, if we used a zonal average for each season or month, then, in those latitudes where gaps exist, the first-guess field would be heavily biased by the few data points that exist.
+By using an all-data annual mean, first-guess field regions where data exists for only one season will show no contribution to the annual cycle.
+By contrast, if we used a zonal average for each season, then, in those latitudes where gaps exist, the first-guess field would be heavily biased by the few data points that exist.
 If these were anomalous data in some way, an entire basin-wide belt might be affected.

 One advantage of producing "global" fields for a particular compositing period (even though some regions are data void) is that such analyses can be modified by investigators for use in modeling studies.
-For example, England (1992) noted that the temperature distribution produced by Levitus (1982) for the Antarctic is too high (due to a lack of winter data for the Southern Hemisphere)

-to allow for the formation of Antarctic Intermediate Water in an ocean general circulation model.
+For example, England (1992) noted that the temperature distribution produced by Levitus (1982) for the Antarctic is too high (due to a lack of winter data for the Southern Hemisphere) to allow for the formation of Antarctic Intermediate Water in an ocean general circulation model.
 By increasing the temperature of the "observed" field the model was able to produce this water mass.